Mitigating quantum operation infidelity through engineering the distribution of photon losses

-However, to realize universal photonic quantum information processing capacity, linear optical circuits need projective measurements on one or more of the optical output modes, as well as feedforward, effectively introducing the nonlinearity required for implementing entangling gates and conditional operations \cite{knill2001scheme}.
-This measurement-induced nonlinearity motivates classification of linear optical quantum operations into two categories (Fig. \ref{fig:classification}), of which we will address several examples: a) \textit{full-measurement} operations, where all output modes are measured, typically used in tasks such as boson sampling \cite{aaronson2011computational,brod2019photonic}, and b) \textit{partial-measurement} operations, where only a subset of modes is measured, leaving the quantum information encoded in the remaining modes intact for further processing.
-In the latter case, post-selection on specific measurement results is often used to herald successful operations, such as in the generation of entangled states \cite{forbes2025heralded} (e.g., Greenberger-Horne-Zeilinger (GHZ) states \cite{gubarev2020improved}) or in photon distillation \cite{marshall2022distillation, somhorst2024photon, saied2024general}.
+Integrated linear optical circuits enable universal photonic quantum information processing when combined with projective measurements on one or more output modes and feedforward operations, which introduce the effective nonlinearity required for entangling gates and conditional operations \cite{knill2001scheme}.
+This measurement-induced nonlinearity naturally classifies linear optical quantum operations into two categories (Fig. \ref{fig:classification}): \textit{full-measurement} operations, where all output modes are measured, commonly used in tasks such as boson sampling \cite{aaronson2011computational,brod2019photonic}, and \textit{partial-measurement} operations, where only a subset of modes is measured, leaving quantum information in the remaining modes for further processing.
+In partial-measurement operations, postselection on specific measurement outcomes heralds successful operations, including entangled-state generation \cite{forbes2025heralded} (e.g., Greenberger-Horne-Zeilinger (GHZ) states \cite{gubarev2020improved}) or in photon distillation \cite{marshall2022distillation,somhorst2024photon,saied2024general}.